Wild & Beautiful Year-Round: Your Mont Tremblant, Quebec Travel Guide

 The oldest and largest provincial park in Quebec, Mont Tremblant has been welcoming nature lovers, skiers, adventurers and holiday-goers since it opened in 1895.

-This wild and beautiful natural refuge covers 1,510 sq km of sparkling lakes, thick oak and maple forests, rolling hills and rushing rivers.
+This wild and beautiful natural refuge covers 1,510 square kilometers of sparkling lakes, thick oak and maple forests, rolling hills and rushing rivers.
 In the winter it’s all about skiing and snowboarding, and in the summer it’s a popular spot for canoeing, hiking, mountain biking and other outdoor adventures.
 There’s so much to do here, including mountain luges, climbing walls, giant trampolines and much more.

 Plus, this Laurentian Mountain getaway is known for its adorable local shops, high quality cuisine, great nightlife and fun local art galleries.
 No cars are allowed in the village, which keeps the air fresh and clear and the atmosphere quiet and peaceful.

-This Quebec getaway is popular as a vacation spot for New Englanders, as it is only seven hours drive from New York and six hours from Boston.
+This Quebec getaway is popular as a vacation spot for New Englanders, as it is only a 7-hour drive from New York and six hours from Boston.
 No matter what time of year you visit Mont Tremblant, you’ll be charmed by this lovely French-Canadian retreat and the unspoiled nature all around it.
 Here’s the Mont Tremblant travel guide you’ll need when planning your trip.

 What to Eat